On the Risk of Cancelable Biometrics: Attack based on the distance-preserving property

 \subsection{Formulating the attack}

-In the pre-image attack, Kerckhoffs’s assumption is adopted and we assume that the attacker can access the protected template $\bm{y}=f(\bm{x}) \in \mathcal{Y} $, and learn the transformation function $\mathcal{F}$ as well as the parameters of the function.
-The final goal for the attack is to find the pre-image $\hat{x}$, which can be summarized in the following form:
+In the pre-image attack, we assume that the attacker can access the protected template $\bm{y}=f(\bm{x}) \in \mathcal{Y}$ and learn the transformation function $\mathcal{F}$ as well as the parameters of the function (Kerckhoffs’s assumption).
+The goal is to find the pre-image $\widehat{x}$, which can be expressed as follows:

-where $f(\cdot)$ indicates an algorithm-specific distance preserving function and $f(\bm{x})$ is the compromised template in the database.
-To find the best solution of (\ref{eq.finalgoal}), the genetic algorithm (GA) is employed in the pre-image attack.
-GA simulates the genetic mechanism of the biology world, such as mutation, crossover, and selection.
-To find an optimal solution, GA can drive the evolution of the solution population by repeatedly modifying individual solutions, i.e., generate the children by selection, crossover, mutation manipulations.
-The first population is initialized randomly in the defined solution space, then the aforementioned manipulations are utilized to generate the next generation.
-The objective function is utilized to evaluate how optimal the individual in the population is (see Fig.~\ref{Figure::gadetails}).
-GA repeats this process until objective value converges.
+where $d(\cdot)$ denotes the distance function (e.g., Hamming distance), $f(\cdot)$ indicates an algorithm-specific distance preserving function and $f(\bm{x})$ is the compromised template in the database.
+The pre-image attacks rely on the possibility of breaking a matcher by exceeding a given matching score based on the $\widehat{x}$ without the need to provide an exact copy of the genuine template.

-In reality it is highly possible that the attacker can acquire more than one instances of the cancelable templates, which may lead to more information leakage.
-Specifically, given $n$ compromised templates, the final goal of the attack can be formulated as:
+In reality, the attacker may acquire more than one instance of the transformed templates.
+Given $n$ compromised templates, the goal of the attack can be formulated as

-where $f(\bm{x_i})$ indicates several instances of the compromised template from same identity for $i=1,2...n$.
-Hence, we can formulate the objective function of GA as follows:
+where $f(\bm{x_i})$ denotes several instances $i=1,2...n$ of the compromised template from the same identity.
+Hence, the objective function of the GA can be formulated as

-Note, $n=1$ is equivalent to the previously said one template attack.
-The general process of the attack is shown in Algorithm \ref{algo.SimilaritybasedAttackGA} and Fig.~\ref{Figure::gadetails}.